wokas36/DFNets/README.md

 # DFNets: Distributed Feedback-Looped Networks

-This is a keras implementation of DFNets for semi-supervised classification.
+This is a Keras implementation of DFNets for semi-supervised classification of nodes on graphs.

 Asiri Wijesinghe, Qing Wang, [DFNets: Spectral CNNs for Graphs with feedback-looped Filters](NeurIPS 2019).

 ## Requirements

 * keras (>= 2.2.2)
-* TensorFlow (>= 1.9.0)
+* tensorflow (>= 1.9.0)
 * sklearn (>= 0.19.1)
 * cvxpy (>= 1.0.10)
 * networkx (>= 2.2)